 Cross-platform development is booming nowadays.
 This approach leveraging companies to create one source code and fuel the development while extending to two dominant(IOS & Android) platforms.

-It saves money and time.
 Maintaining a single source of code and implementing new features is quite easier than making changes in many different sources.
-Bug fixes and error finding is one shot job and its speed up the production.
+Fixing errors and finding bugs

 Hybrid apps are distributed across the app stores like so many different apps, so its difficult for users to identify the immediate difference between Hybrid and Native App.